Are you suffering from feelings of being held down at night?

 Unfortunately, many sources about sleep paralysis on the web are full of outlandish claims about aliens and hidden dimensions.
 Others use a heavy-handed religious approach.

-The lack of reliable information about sleep paralysis and its related nightmares is what prompted me to write the ebook Sleep Paralysis: A Dreamer’s Guide.
+The lack of reliable information about sleep paralysis and its related nightmares is what prompted me to take action, dispelling myths and providing hope that there’s way out.

 Sleep Paralysis can be managed, and even enjoyed

-Sleep Paralysis: A Dreamer’s Guide is also the first focused study ever published on how to deal with the the creepy night visitors that often accompany sleep paralysis in the form of ghosts, demons, and horrific monsters.
+Sleep Paralysis is also the first focused study ever published on how to deal with the the creepy night visitors that often accompany sleep paralysis in the form of ghosts, demons, and horrific monsters.

 – Liam, Welwyn Garden City, England